-If you plan to host a playoffs party or if you’re just looking for something tasty to munch on while you watch, I’ve got something good in mind.
-Whether it's hot out or cold out--depending on where you are in the country--it's never a bad time to grill.
+If you’re just looking for something tasty to munch on, I’ve got something good in mind.
+Whether it’s hot out or cold out, sunny or raining–hopefully you have an awning if it’s raining–it’s never a bad idea to get grilling.
 Plus, wrapping anything in bacon is just plain awesome.

 Use a knife or other kitchen instrument to remove the jalapeno seeds.
 Do not use your fingernails!
 They will burn for hours!

 - Cut the chicken into chunks and place the chicken, pineapple and mushrooms into a Ziploc bag.

 - Add into the bag the soy sauce, vinegar, oil, onion powder, garlic salt and pepper.